tesfaj11/tesfaj11/README.md

                - Conducted data exploration, feature engineering, and regression analysis.
                - Identified income and location as the strongest predictors of housing prices.

 - **Capstone 3:** [AI-Human-Content-Detection-Capstone-Project](https://github.com/tesfaj11/AI-Human-Content-Detection-Capstone-Project)

-   -Built classification models to distinguish between AI-generated and human-written content.
+               - Built classification models to distinguish between AI-generated and human-written content.
                - Applied natural language processing and feature extraction.
                - Explored applications for academic integrity, content moderation, and trust in digital media.

 ---

 ---

 ## Other Projects